yushulx/python-barcode-qrcode-sdk/README.md

 # Python Extension: Barcode and QR Code SDK
-The project uses CPython to bind [Dynamsoft C/C++ Barcode Reader SDK](https://www.dynamsoft.com/barcode-reader/sdk-desktop-server/).
-It aims to help developers build **Python barcode and QR code scanning** apps on Windows, Linux, macOS, Raspberry Pi and Jetson Nano.
+The project is a CPython binding to [Dynamsoft C/C++ Barcode Reader SDK](https://www.dynamsoft.com/barcode-reader/sdk-desktop-server/).
+It aims to help developers build **Python barcode and QR code scanning** apps on `Windows`, `Linux` and `macOS`.
+Besides desktop PCs, it can work well on embedded and IoT devices such as `Raspberry Pi` and `Jetson Nano`.
 You are **free** to customize the Python API for Dynamsoft Barcode Reader.

 ## About Dynamsoft Barcode Reader
 - [Dynamsoft C/C++ Barcode Reader SDK v9.4.0](https://www.dynamsoft.com/barcode-reader/downloads)